 Before taking REVUFORJ, tell your healthcare provider about all of your medical conditions, including if you:

-Tell your healthcare provider about any other medications you take, including prescription and over‑the‑counter medicines, vitamins, and herbal supplements. |
+Tell your healthcare provider about any other medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+REVUFORJ and other medicines may affect each other causing side effects.
+Know the medicines you take.
+Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine. |

 ||